Functions for Positive Least Squares (PSL) fitting of respeciate profiles

 This implementation of PLS applies the following modeling constraints:

-1. It generates a model of rsp that is positively constrained linear product of the profiles in ref, so outputs can only be zero or more.
+1. It generates a model of x that is positively constrained linear product of the profiles in m, so outputs can only be zero or more.
 Although the model is generated using nls, which is a Nonlinear Least Squares (NLS) model, the fitting term applied in this case is linear.

 2. The model is fit in the form: